"A small team of A+ players can run circles around a giant team of B and C players." - Steve Jobs

 Supported Platforms

-Themes and Primary Color, UI/Illustrations
+Themes and Whitelabeling

 Design Library

-in the library are then built out as Vue components, enabling ConveYour’s developers to jumpstart the
+Underneath the new interface is a collection of improved and expanded design components, navigation patterns, and graphic assets.
+These elements accommodate responsiveness and themeability.
+Items in the library are then built out as Vue components, enabling ConveYour’s developers to jumpstart the creation of new features and products.

 The Client